DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

 * [Grbl Push Messages](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Interface#grbl-push-messages)

 ***
-### More up-to-date documentation is in the `/doc/markdown/` directory of the source code.
-This page is for quick reference.
+### Please help us maintain this page!
 If you spot a problem, feel free to update it or notify us.
 ***

 # Grbl Interface Basics